 When to Replace

-- Maintenance records indicate repeated issues at the same joint.
+- Maintenance history shows repeated trouble at the same joint.

-Flange gaskets paired with quality flanges solve common pipe problems.
+Flange gaskets paired with sound flanges and proper assembly solve most common pipe-joint leakage problems.

-Proactive maintenance and correct gasket selection ensure long-term reliability.
+Proactive maintenance and correct gasket selection support long-term reliability.

 FAQ